COM302 Editing the Written Word

 Jim Stovall, 217 Miller, 944-6889, email@example.com

 Philosophy and purpose

 The development of language skills lies at the heart of our curriculum and is central to what we do in journalism education.
 Using the language, especially in its written form, is an intellectual activity of the highest order because it involves both thinking and doing.
+So important are they that they even are included in many a CLEP Study Guide.
 Other skills, such as gathering information, analyzing it, and putting it into its proper context, are high priorities within our educational scheme, but nothing surpasses the development of language skills.

 That is why editing is central to what we teach and why COM302 – because it is required of every mass communications student – is one of the most important courses in the curriculum.
 Everything we do in this course is relevant to every journalism and mass communications major, regardless of individual talents, career goals or industry preference.

 Language skills involve the following: knowledge and application of generally accepted principles and rules of grammar, spelling, and punctuation; a broad vocabulary and sensitivity to the precise and subtle meanings of words; a thorough understanding of the principles of clarity, unity, brevity and simplicity; and a commitment to using the language properly to present information accurately.
 In addition, the student of journalism should understand the importance of all these skills and should find the study and use of language to be inherently interesting.

 Our purposes for this course then include the following:

 to introduce you to the process and thinking of editing in a professional realm